-Ronald D. Abramson focuses on corporate governance matters, mergers and acquisitions, real estate finance, real estate lending, tax planning, business and succession planning, as well as estate planning.
+Ronald D. Abramson focuses on mergers and acquisitions, corporate governance matters, real estate finance, real estate lending, tax planning, business and succession planning, as well as estate planning.
 Ronald serves on Buchanan's Board of Directors.

 Ronald has more than 35 years of experience in working with national and local companies in developing and executing their strategic expansion and exit strategies, structuring their real estate prospects and executing their corporate governance and tax management plans.
 He also works with prominent clients in developing their estate and succession planning, with a special emphasis on charitable components.

 In a recent set of key transactions, Ronald and Buchanan’s Brian S. Novosel represented Cassidy Turley, a national commercial real estate services company in five acquisitions over a 12 month period, including acquisitions in Northern California, Southern California, Tampa, Denver and Phoenix; and in its sale to a consortium of private equity firms led by TPG Capital which created a global top-three commercial real estate services company that now operates under the DTZ brand.